 Some may think this lessening of my grudge against a pitiless year for so whimsical a reason marks me out as a too readily forgiving soul.
 And these are probably the same people who roll their eyes in scoffing dismissal whenever they hear the commonly expressed - and almost as commonly crooned - wish for a White Christmas.
 It may seem like sentimental hooey but there are sound religious reasons for longing for snow in this achingly tender season.
 Silent and subtle in its approach and accumulation, we are often caught unawares by its sudden physical presence.
 You look out the window and gasp a little - you had no idea this was happening.
 That element of delighted sabotage alerts us to other apprehensions of divinity and eternity which have their best chance to take hold of us at this time of year and yank us out of our usual cognitive routines.
 Snow somehow primes us for unexpected revelations, reminding us that there are much larger games afoot in our universe than those which ordinarily monopolize our attention.

 No writer did a finer job than James Joyce (1882-1941) of delineating the sort of snow-driven epiphanies that I’m describing here.
-The entire trajectory of Joyce's career was played out as a frantic and futile attempt to escape from his most formative influences of Ireland and the Roman Catholic Church, But once he fled his Emerald Isle roots to hunker down in various European locales to compose his not terribly large oeuvre of three increasingly eccentric and abstruse novels of Christ-haunted Irish life, it became apparent that the only place this most relentless of exiles ever really resided was deep inside the memory-soaked folds of his own brain.
+The entire trajectory of Joyce's career was played out in what I believe was a not very helpful attempt to win some mental clarity by shaking off his most formative influences of Ireland and the Roman Catholic Church, But once he fled his Emerald Isle roots to hunker down in various European locales to compose his not terribly large oeuvre of three increasingly eccentric and abstruse novels of Christ-haunted Irish life, it became apparent that the only place this most relentless of exiles ever really resided was deep inside the memory-soaked folds of his own brain.

 While I actually bailed on his final novel, Finnegan’s Wake (I was getting so little out of it that I couldn’t see the point in continuing) and skimmed whole sections of the frequently exasperating Ulysses, I attended to every word of his first novel, The Portrait of the Artist as a Young Man, and rather detested its unsavory egoism, even while admitting and admiring Joyce’s visionary powers.
 He really is an extraordinarily immersive, one-of-a-kind writer.